annethereshewent/nds-plus/README.md

 ## Features

-- Support for web, desktop, and iOS (coming soon)
+- Support for desktop, web, and iOS
 - Ability to use control stick in Super Mario 64 DS
 - Save management on the web and iOS clients: upload, download and delete saves
 - Cloud saves are now available!
 Store saves in Google drive for use anywhere on both desktop, web, and iOS.